Feature aware covariance estimation, with application to mixtures of chemical exposures: Simulation Study

 The results of the correlated regime with population covariance $\Sigmabf_{cor}$ are plotted in Figure \ref{sim_study_main} (a).
-In this regime, the intercept CMR model corresponds to an astute CMR model, since the form of the prior marginal covariance for the intercept model (Equation \ref{eqn:cmr_intercept}) corresponds to a compound symmetric covariance matrix, albeit with a greater number of unknown parameters to be estimated than is necessary for this regime.
-In this regime, where the off diagonal elements of the true population covariance are nonzero, the covariance meta regression estimator decidedly outperforms all alternative methods considered for every dimension and sample size scenario.
-In this non-sparse regime, the competitor methods considered seem to impose too much shrinkage towards zero.
-In fact, in this regime, the CUSP estimate is outperformed even by the MLE.
+In this regime, the intercept FACE model corresponds to an astute FACE model, since the form of the prior \red{predictive} covariance for the intercept model (Equation \ref{eqn:cmr_intercept}) corresponds to a compound symmetric covariance matrix, albeit with a greater number of unknown parameters to be estimated than is necessary for this regime. \red{Additionally, the prior predictive structure imposed by the SNE implementation has the correct structure of the true population covariance matrix.} \red{Consequently, FACE and SNE perform similarly to each other, and,} for every dimension and sample size scenario considered, they decidedly outperform the alternative methods.
+In this non-sparse regime, the SIS and CUSP competitors seem to impose too much shrinkage towards a diagonal covariance structure.
+In fact, in this regime, the CUSP estimate is outperformed even by the MLE. \red{In contrast, for a diagonal covariance regime, with zero correlation among all pairs of variables, the SIS and CUSP models that shrink the factor loading matrix towards a zero matrix outperform FACE.
+In this diagonal regime, all factor model priors outperform the MLE.
+See Appendix C for simulation results for this regime.}